marcglasberg/flutter_layout_article/README.md

 # Flutter: The Advanced Layout Rule Even Beginners Must Know

+**Update:** *You can read this article <a href="https://medium.com/flutter-community/flutter-the-advanced-layout-rule-even-beginners-must-know-edc9516d1a2">in Medium</a>.
+It is also now part of the <a href="https://flutter.dev/docs/development/ui/layout/constraints">official Flutter documentation</a>.
+And it has a <a href="https://habr.com/ru/post/500210/">Russian translation</a> by Kirill Matrosov.*

 When someone learning Flutter asks you why some widget with `width:100` is not 100 pixels wide, the default answer is to tell them to put that widget inside of a `Center`, right?